brainhackghent/brainhackghent.github.io/2020/page-content.md

 menubar: past_events
 ---

-Here you can find the materials (description, slides, video) for all the talks and workshops that occured during this great event:
+Here you can find the materials (description, slides, video) for all the talks and workshops that occurred during this great event: